 Where to stay

+The Inn on Lake Superior, Comfort Suites, Hampton Inn and Canal Park Lodge face Lake Superior.
 The popular Inn on Lake Superior was first to include such family-pleasing amenities as s'more roasts, waffle breakfasts and loaner bikes and wagons.
 It's also pet-friendly and has a small outdoor heated pool on its roof.

 © Beth Gauper